jaz-on/french-typo/README.md

 #### Can I disable certain features?

 Yes, you can disable non-breaking spaces or special character replacements independently in the plugin settings.
+You can also choose precisely which content areas should be processed (titles, content, widgets, menus, taxonomies, archives, comments, RSS, REST API, etc.).

+#### Which content areas are covered?

+The plugin automatically processes:
+* Post and page titles and content (including Custom Post Types)
+* Excerpts
+* Widgets and menus
+* Taxonomies (categories, tags, custom taxonomies)
+* Archives
+* Comments
+* Custom fields (ACF, Meta Box)
+* RSS feeds
+* REST API responses
+* User profiles
+* Breadcrumbs (Yoast, Rank Math, SEOPress)
+* SEO meta descriptions and social tags (Open Graph, Twitter Cards)

+All these areas can be enabled or disabled individually from the settings.

 ### Author & Sponsorship